Continental US customers only, no international shipping offered so don’t ask.

-If I can accept your machine at the current time, I will email you my address and further details.
+Once I have received your deposit, I will email you my address and further details.

 This contact email is only for inquiries about shipping your headstock or its internal components to me for servicing.
 I won’t reply to any other questions.

 1. Put Mark V up in drill press mode.

 2. Use your allen wrench to loosen the setscrews on the bottom on the way tube tie bar.
 This is the bar which connects the way tubes is on the left, now up in the air.

 3. Use a mallet or piece of wood to gently tap the tie bar up and off the way tubes.
 Be sure to tap both sides evenly so the tie bar doesn’t get crooked as it goes up, binding it.

 4. Lower Mark V down out of drill press mode.
 If you have a helper, you can have them hold the tubes up slightly as you slide the headstock to the left and free of the way tubes.
 If you don’t have a helper, you can use your table as a jack to hold the tubes up at a slight angle.
 You can do this by placing a 2×4 board across your bottom tubes right under your table’s legs.
 Lock table carriage in position.
 Crank your table DOWN, so that the legs press against the 2×4, this will lift everything up.
 Lock table height.
 Then you can slide your headstock off the left side of your machine, free of the tubes.

 5. Reassembly is simply the reverse steps above.